CSC322-Grinnell/oral-history-app/README.md

 We used the Rails Starter Kit to get started with the static webpages and login.
 You can access the documentation here: https://github.com/CSC322-Grinnell/rails_starter_kit?fbclid=IwAR1vbWUv3Jx6c_TUMjKJz8vCV3ItRNGIlQCVHFpS9b2yix0u05PdTEBc2pI if you are added to the CSC-322 Group.

-We also used the Learn Enough Ruby to be Dangerous Tutorial by Hartl (4th Ed.)
+We also used the Learn Enough Ruby to be Dangerous Tutorial by Hartl (4th Ed.), the resource for 324  Homework assignments, in order to implement our model and form.
+This may soon be out of date for future iterations of the class, but can provide insight into our process.